Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

 6. Click the *EDI Export LIN/1082* destination attribute.
-   In the *Settings* section on the right, configuration options are displayed.
+   In the *Settings* section on the right, the configuration options are displayed.

-     - Click the *Extension* dropdown list and select the **Mathematical expression** (former arithmetic extension) entry.
+     - Click the *Extension* drop-down list and select the **Mathematical expression** (also called arithmetic extension, depending on your version) entry.
          The section for selecting a source attribute is displayed.

-     - Click the **Override change tracking** mode and select the desired mode.
+     - Click the *Override change tracking* mode and select the desired mode.

      - On the left side of the *Settings* section, click the drop-down list to select a source attribute that specifies the line item number, for example **positionNumber**.